By Karen Lynch | American Express Credit Intel Freelance Contributor

-Even though the credit is not usually a lump sum that you apply for at tax time every year, you still have to file a tax return (with Form 8962: “Premium Tax Credit”).
+Even though the credit is not usually a lump sum that you apply for at tax time every year, you still have to file a tax return that includes Form 8962: “Premium Tax Credit.”
 If not, you may not qualify for a tax credit in future years.
 By mid-February, you should receive an annual form 1095-A in the mail, with the necessary information about your insurance policy, premiums, and advanced payment of tax credits.

 The health care tax credit is refundable, meaning if the amount of the credit is more than the amount of taxes you owe, you can receive the difference as a refund.

-Additionally, your credit may change if your income or family size changes during the year, and there are online tools to determine those differences, as well.16 It might turn out that you are due for a refund—or that you owe taxes—if you used less or more of the credit than you’re due.
+Additionally, your credit may change if your income or family size changes during the year, and there are online tools to determine those differences, as well.15 It might turn out that you are due for a refund – or that you owe taxes – if you used less or more of the credit than you’re due.
 Or, you can update your status on the marketplace to adjust your premiums during the year.

-The health care law has been the target of ongoing challenges in Washington, D.C., in various states, and in courts across the country, which could affect the tax credit and other aspects of the marketplaces.18 However, news reports suggest that there won’t be major changes in 2020,19 especially since this is an election year.20 Meanwhile, in one poll, only one in five people were even aware of the tax credit.21
+The health care law has been the target of ongoing challenges in Washington, D.C., in various states, and in courts across the country, which could affect the tax credit and other aspects of the marketplaces.17 However, news reports suggest that there won’t be major changes in 2021.18 Meanwhile, in one poll from 2019, only one in five people were even aware of the tax credit.19

 The health care tax credit helps lower the monthly premium that people pay on public health insurance marketplaces.
 Individuals and families with low to lower-middle incomes may qualify, and they can easily find out online whether they do.